KHCAA Golden Jubilee Chamber Complex

 KHCAA Golden Jubilee Chamber Complex is a Chambers building of the Kerala High Court Advocates Association in the city of Kochi in the state of Kerala, India.

 Location

 It is located in Kochi on the western (sea) side of the Kerala High Court building.

 Construction

 The foundation stone was laid by the Chief Justice of India, K. G. Balakrishnan on 8 November 2008.
 Pile foundation was commenced on 23 November 2008, and 120 nos.
-RCC piles were completed in 45 days.
+Reinforced concrete cement piles were completed in 45 days.